 The ‘Lipstick Wars’ of the 1950s were started when Hazel Bishop began a national campaign to sell its Long Lasting Lipstick in the United States.

 Released in 1939, the movie contains extended sequences showing a number of salon beauty treatments.

 First used by the medical profession in a range of skin treatments, glycerine soon found its way into cosmetics for dry or chapped skin.

 Richard Hudnut regarded himself as a high-class perfumer rather than a pharmacist or cosmetic chemist and looked to France for inspiration.

 By the late 1930s, Richard Hudnut’s Du Barry line was in the doldrums so the company tried a new approach to help improve sales.

 Muscle oils were used to build up facial muscles, firm the skin, improve facial contours and reduce wrinkles.

-A list of booklets known to have been published by cosmetic companies in the first half or so of the twentieth century with scans of some items.
+A list of booklets published by cosmetic companies in the first half or so of the twentieth century with scans of some items.

 I am based in Perth, Western Australia.
 You can contact me by Email or follow me on Twitter to receive information about new stories and updates.
 I am always keen to hear from others interested in this area.
 Thanks to everyone who has already been in touch.